jamespearson04/ESP3D/README.md

-Semi-stable Gcodehost branch for ESP3D 3.0
+Semi-stable early alpha Gcodehost branch for ESP3D 3.0

+Currently only confirmed to work for Marlin

-Works fairly well, but prints stop momentarily when new connections are made. (such as when refreshing the browser)
+Works fairly well, but prints stop momentarily (2-3s) when new connections are made. (such as when refreshing the browser)

 use with ESP700 and ESP701